mikempx/grafana-as-code/readme.md

 frank.ford@example.com/Grafana123!
 Note: all user passwords are Grafana123!

 You see that Ford lands on his custom dashboard with all of the Finance details his team is responsible for.

+Within the custom dashboard, let's focus on the graph, `Web Site Latency by Data Center (ms)`.

 Clicking on dashboards, he sees that he has only ONE folder: FINANCE'S automated folder Clicking on the Grafana Logo to open the menu, we can see that Finance also has access to alerts.
 Clicking on Alert Rules, you see that they have one folder with one alert defined.

 Let's log out and see what it looks like for the Marketing team - again, for the FIRST TIME EVER.